jpiovar/angular12-table/README.md

-# Angular11-12
+# Angular12

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.13.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server